 This foundation can be classified into the following types:

-The stack is a tapered member that has a small area of cross-section relative to its length; they can move the load either by friction or bearing.
+In pile foundation, the stack is a tapered member that has a small area of cross-section relative to its length; they can move the load either by friction or bearing.

-Pile foundations are used when:
+Different types of pile foundations are used when:

 - The load is to be shifted to a stronger or less compressed stratum, preferably rock.